Theatre and Performance

 Postgraduate teaching and research

-Our PhD and MA students are an integral part of our research community: we strongly encourage international as well as UK applicants, and currently, have several overseas students within our cohort.
-We run an MA in Theatre and Performance, with two core modules which are studio-based and two built around seminars.
+Our PhD students are an integral part of our research community: we strongly encourage international as well as UK applicants, and currently, have several overseas students within our cohort.

 Most students on this programme submit a full-length written dissertation, but it is also possible to submit practice alongside a shorter written component.
 The theatre is regularly represented in the School of English research seminar programme, and we also hold monthly sessions during term-time specifically for theatre research students and staff to discuss their current work (TRiP: Theatre Research in Progress).